humanmade/altis-security/docs/php-basic-auth.md

 **Note:** The authentication username and password _must_ be defined or basic authentication will not be active.

-**Note:** Enabling PHP Basic Auth will prevent your site from being indexed with search engines.
+**Note:** Enabling PHP Basic Auth for an environment will prevent it from being indexed with search engines.

 ## Configuration